 Located across the street from the hulking town hall building in the center of town, the Venus Cafe is one of several little-known dining and drinking establishments in and around Whitman's downtown area.
 The building in which it is housed is a rather drab brick and wooden structure that gives it the look of a sports pub or a dive bar, with the latter probably being a bit more accurate.
-Much like other bar pizza spots, including the Alumni Cafe in Quincy, the Lynwood Cafe in Randolph, and Poopsie's in Pembroke, the Venus gets its atmosphere from both the characters who frequent the place and the old-school vibe from its dining room and bar, both of which would probably look more natural with a haze of stagnant cigarette smoke in the air.
+Much like other bar pizza spots, including the Lynwood Cafe and Hoey's in Randolph and Poopsie's in Pembroke, the Venus gets its atmosphere from both the characters who frequent the place and the old-school vibe from its dining room and bar, both of which would probably look more natural with a haze of stagnant cigarette smoke in the air.
 The bar side to the left at the Venus is long and narrow, with booths along the wall opposite the bar itself, while the dining room features old-looking carpeting, wood-paneled walls, recessed lighting, and a mix of booths and tables (including round tables for larger groups).

-There are some great places for bar pizza south of Boston, but aside from perhaps the Lynwood, which can be very tough to find if you don't know the area, the Venus Cafe stands out for being literally a hidden gem in a relatively unknown area, far away from Routes 3, 128, and 24.
+There are some great places for bar pizza south of Boston, but aside from perhaps the Lynwood and Hoey's, which can both be very tough to find if you don't know the area, the Venus Cafe stands out for being literally a hidden gem in a relatively unknown area, far away from Routes 3, 128, and 24.
 Having said that, is it worth the ride from Boston?
 Well, it depends on what style of pizza you like--and whether you are a fan of dive bars and townie joints.
 If you like eating bar pie in an atmosphere that is not unlike an Elks Lodge, make sure you don't miss this one.

-Copyright © 2011-2014, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2011-2020, Boston's Hidden Restaurants (www.hiddenboston.com).